django-cms/django-filer/docs/installation.rst

 already using `django-staticfiles`_ or `django.contrib.staticfiles`_ you're
 already set and can skip the next paragraph.

-By default django-filer will look for those files at ``<STATIC_URL>/filer/`` .
-Make sure that they are accessible at one of those locations.
-See the :ref:`FILER_STATICMEDIA_PREFIX` setting if you want to serve them from somewhere else.

 permissions on files
 ....................

-django-filer supports permissions on files.
-They can be enabled or disabled.
+.. warning:: File download permissions are an experimental feature.
+The api may change at any time.

 Files with disabled permissions are your regular world readable files in ``MEDIA_ROOT``.
 Files with permissions are a other case however.
-To be able to check permissions on the file downloads a special view is used and they are saved in a separate location (in a directory called `smedia` next to ``MEDIA_ROOT`` by default).
+They can only be downloaded by authorized users.
+To be able to check permissions on the file downloads, a special view is used and they are saved in a separate location (in a directory called ``smedia`` at the same level as ``MEDIA_ROOT``).

 ``filer.server.urls`` needs to be included in the root ``urls.py``::